Sara enjoys experimenting with casseroles, and she loves Mexican food. Sometimes, she combines the two.

 Easy Tex-Mex Recipe

 This scrumptious, Mexican-style casserole is easy to put together, and it contains only a handful of ingredients.
-Once the ingredients are prepped, the casserole is prepared in just three easy steps.
+Once the ingredients are prepped, the casserole is assembled in three easy steps.
 In about thirty minutes, it's ready to serve.

-The featured casserole is made with shredded chicken in salsa, but it is a very versatile recipe.
+The featured casserole is made with shredded chicken in salsa, but it is an extremely versatile recipe.
 The chicken can easily be replaced with pork, beef, or shrimp.
 For a vegetarian version, use red beans and rice as the filling.

-This dish easily feeds six to ten, depending on whether it is served alone or with sides.
+This dish feeds six to ten, depending on whether it is served alone or with sides.
 It is a very filling, satisfying meal, and it tastes just as delicious reheated.
 We like it with guacamole, sour cream, and tortilla chips.
 It also goes great with a side of black beans and rice.

 As usual, I've included some bonus recipes for those who like to switch things up.
 For seafood lovers, there is a version with shrimp and crab meat, and for those who would rather have ground beef, there's a variation for you as well.
 You'll also find a recipe for chicken nachos, because who doesn't love a big plate of nachos?